axoflow/axosyslog-core-docs/content/docs/chapter-destinations/configuring-destinations-telegram/reference-destinations-telegram/_index.md

 | Type:    | boolean |
 | Default: | true    |

 *Description:* Disables link previews for links in the message.
 By default, the disable-web-page-preview value is `true`.
-From a security point of view, {{% productparam "companyabbrev" %}} recommends to leave it true, otherwise malicious messages can trick the telegram destination to generate traffic to any URL.
+From a security point of view, {{% param "product.companyabbrev" %}} recommends to leave it true, otherwise malicious messages can trick the telegram destination to generate traffic to any URL.

 {{% include-headless "chunk/option-destination-hook.md" %}}